Wednesday, January 25, 2023

 ecially since John Ashbery’s bricolage of stanzas

-and sentences DO, surely, more than anyone or
+and sentences DO, surely, more than anyone

-bombard you with such regularity.
-Which is a
+you with so regularly.
+Which is a bit of a sullen

-bit of a sullen if not just downright offensive
+if not just downright offensiven metaphor, I

-metaphor, I suppose.
-My pieces as airplanes
+suppose.
+My pieces as airplanes that crash some

-that crash somewhere onto your body.
-Enough
+where onto your body.
+Enough so that you can

-so that you can feel it, so that it makes an impact.
+feel it, so that it makes an impact?
+There’d be

-be to have given you a little of me or at least some
+be to have given you a little of me or at

-thing that is somewhat real, that you might keep—
+least something that is somewhat real,

-if for no other reason than to remember me by.
+reason than to remember me by.

 something to remember me by